clnsmth/py-pkg-cookiecutter/{{ cookiecutter.__package_slug }}/CONTRIBUTING.md

 ## Git Commit Guidelines

 This project uses Python Semantic Release to streamline the deployment process.
-As a consequence, the Angular commit style is required.
-For guidance, [see here](https://py-pkgs.org/07-releasing-versioning.html#automatic-version-bumping).
+As a consequence, the [Angular commit style](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) is required.

 ## Testing